quentinsf/icsv2ledger/README.md

 **`--confirm-dupes`**

 same as `--skip-dupes` but will prompt user to indicate if they want the detected duplicate entry to be skipped or treated as a valid entry.
 This is useful when importing transactions that commonly contain generic descriptions.

+**`--depreciated-md5`**

+will enable the detection of duplicate transactions via depreciated MD5 hashes (it was originally a hash of the input CSV line, and then of the parsed form, and now a hybrid of the two).

 **`--skip-lines INT`**